How to Make an Action Attractive: Variants and Generalizations

 In this section, we look beyond pairwise comparisons where we are uncertain about both the DM's belief and her utility.
-In particular, we study how to make an action better versus multiple alternatives, not just one, in three different environments.
+In particular, we study how to make an action better versus multiple alternatives, not just one, in two different environments.
 First, we assume that the DM's belief is known, shutting down one of the two dimensions of uncertainty.
 What makes a lottery better?
-Second, we suppose that we know the DM's utility but not her belief.
-Third, we restore the main specification in which we seek robustness with respect to both beliefs and utilities.
+Second, we restore the main specification in which we seek robustness with respect to both beliefs and utilities.